Wireless device radiation and health: Wireless networking

 Most wireless LAN equipment is designed to work within predefined standards.
 Wireless access points are also often close to people, but the drop off in power over distance is fast, following the inverse-square law.
 However, wireless laptops are typically used close to people.
 WiFi had been anecdotally linked to electromagnetic hypersensitivity but research into electromagnetic hypersensitivity has found no systematic evidence supporting claims made by affected people.

 Users of wireless networking devices are typically exposed for much longer periods than for mobile phones and the strength of wireless devices is not significantly less.
 Whereas a Universal Mobile Telecommunications System (UMTS) phone can range from 21 dBm (125 mW) for Power Class 4 to 33 dBm (2W) for Power class 1, a wireless router can range from a typical 15 dBm (30 mW) strength to 27 dBm (500 mW) on the high end.

 However, wireless routers are typically located significantly farther away from users' heads than a phone the user is handling, resulting in far less exposure overall.
 The Health Protection Agency (HPA) says that if a person spends one year in a location with a WiFi hot spot, they will receive the same dose of radio waves as if they had made a 20-minute call on a mobile phone.

 The HPA's position is that "... radio frequency (RF) exposures from WiFi are likely to be lower than those from mobile phones."
 It also saw "... no reason why schools and others should not use WiFi equipment."
 In October 2007, the HPA launched a new "systematic" study into the effects of WiFi networks on behalf of the UK government, in order to calm fears that had appeared in the media in a recent period up to that time.
 Michael Clark of the HPA says published research on mobile phones and masts does not add up to an indictment of WiFi.

 Effects studied

+Neurological modulation

+Modulation of neurological function is possible using radiation in the range hundreds of GHz up to a few THz at relatively low energies (without significant heating or ionisation) achieving either beneficial or harmful effects.
+The relevant frequencies for neurological interaction are at or beyond the upper end of what is typically employed for consumer wireless devices and are thus expected to have poor penetration into human tissue.
+Many of the studies referenced in the review examined rodents rather than humans, thus overcoming the screening typically provided by the thicker skulls of larger mammals.